frmfm/FRAMED-2.0-Guide/README.md

 # 0. Introduction

-FRAMED offers a number of different ways to submit your artworks to the platform.
+FRAMED offers a number of different ways to submit your or (if gallery) your artists’ artworks to the platform.
 From applications for Windows (.exe) to web pages, it has never been easier to share and collect digital art.

 This document is designed to inform you on the basic technical specifications for creating an artwork, as well as the flow of listing and selling your content via FRAMED.
 When creating and selling artwork on FRAMED, please make sure to read this guide carefully.